sleeplessinc/log5/README.md

-node-log - A simple logging utility.
+log5 - A simple logging utility.
 ------------------------------------

 It simply creates global functions log1(), log2(), ..., log5(), as well as a global variable called logLevel.
-The functions all take a string argument which will be written to stdout, prefixed with a timestamp, if logLevel is >= to the number in the function.
+The functions all take a string argument which will be written to stdout, prefixed with a timestamp, if logLevel is greater than or equal to the number in the function name.

-For example:

-	require("node-log")
+## Install

+	npm install log5

+## Example

+	require("log5")
 	logLevel = 2
 	log2("This prints")
 	log3("This doesn't")